 The test may be ordered on the newborn if the infant shows any signs suggestive of these infections, such as:

-Results are usually given as positive or negative, indicating the presence or absence of IgG and IgM antibodies for each of these infectious agents (toxoplasma, rubella, CMV, and HSV).
+Results are usually given as positive or negative, indicating the presence or absence of IgG antibodies for each of these infectious agents (toxoplasma, rubella, and CMV.
 Presence of IgM antibodies in the mother can suggest a recent infection with that organism.
 IgM antibodies produced in the mother cannot cross the placenta so presence of this type of antibody in the infant strongly suggests an active infection.
 Presence of IgG and absence of IgM antibody in the infant may reflect passive transfer of maternal antibody to the baby and may not indicate active infection in the baby.

 Likewise, the presence of IgM antibody in the pregnant woman suggests a recent infection or reactivation of the virus or parasite.
 Further testing must be done to confirm these results since IgM antibody may be present and persist for other reasons.
 IgG antibody in the pregnant woman may be a sign of past infection with one of these infectious agents.
-By testing a second blood sample drawn two weeks later, the level of antibody can be compared.
+By testing a second blood sample drawn at least two weeks later, the level of antibody can be compared.
 If the second blood draw shows an increase in IgG antibody, it strongly suggests a recent infection with the infectious agent.

 Rubella, herpes, CMV, toxoplasmosis